 Access to good food is a universal right.

-Community Kitchen restaurant will open mid-September at NYC’s Lower Eastside Girls Club.
+Community Kitchen is open at NYC’s Lower Eastside Girls Club.

 📍 Where